 Folding paper towels makes them more effective at absorbing liquids, which can help you save a bit of time and money, while also reducing your ecological footprint.
 This obviously has only a small impact overall, but considering the fact that it’s simple to understand and implement, it’s definitely a useful thing to know.
 If you’re curious why folding your paper towels is beneficial, read on.

-Why folding is better
+Why folding your paper towels is beneficial

 Folding your paper towel makes it a more effective cleaning tool for two primary reasons: